James-R-Thomas/Basic-Old-School-Fantasy/Vault/Adventures/Wilderness Adventuring.md

 ## Flying

-**Miles per day:** The distance a creature can fly in a day is double the distance it can travel overland (see [[Overland Travel]]).
+**Miles per day:** The distance a creature can fly in a day is double the distance it can travel overland (see **Overland Travel** below).
 For example, a creature with a movement rate of 120’ could travel 24 miles overland but could fly 48 miles in a day.

 **Terrain:** Does not affect air travel.